pmndrs/react-spring/readme.md

 #### Trails and staggered animations ([Demo](https://codesandbox.io/embed/vvmv6x01l5))

-`Trail` animates the first child of a list you pass, the rest follows the spring of the their previous sibling.
+`Trail` animates the first child of a list of elements, the rest follow the spring of their previous sibling.

 ```jsx
 <Trail